EAC Invest A/S: Formation

 Europe-Asia operations widened when the firm, Est Asiatique Francais of Paris, followed in 1902, the new Danish West Indian Company, in 1905 and the Siam Steam Navigation Company, in 1908.
 The second of these was eventually renamed Thai Navigation Co. after the Thai government took it over in 1941.
-For trade in the South of Africa, the Swedish East Asiatic Company later began regular trips.
+For trade in the South of Africa, the Swedish East India Company later began regular trips.
 The subsidiary Russian American Line began sailing to North America in 1916, continuing until 1917.
 Another, the Baltic American Line, continued the service under the Danish flag from 1921 to 1930.
 EAC was also involved in shipping for hire with tramp operations beginning in 1915 under the subsidiary D/S A/S Orient of Copenhagen.

-In 1905, the company purchased Water Island in the Caribbean from the Danish state, but eventually sold it to the United States in 1944, during the German occupation of Denmark.
+In 1905, the company acquired Water Island in the Caribbean from the Danish state, but eventually sold it to the United States government in 1944, during the German occupation of Denmark.